Mean-field games of speedy information access with observation costs: Control of information speed: single agent case

 \begin{defn} Denote by $\mathcal{I} \coloneqq \{0,1,\ldots, K\}$ the \textit{intervention set}.
 Let $H_{0} \coloneqq (\mathcal{X} \times A)^{d_0} \times \mathcal{X}$, and define recursively $H_t \coloneqq H_{t-1} \times A \times \mathcal{I} \times \mathcal{X}$, $t\geq 1$.
 A \textit{policy} $\pi = (\pi_t)_{t \geq 0}$ is a sequence of (Markov) kernels $\pi_t: H_t \to \Pcal(A \times \mathcal{I})$. \end{defn}

-The intervention set $\mathcal{I}$ represetns an agent's control over their delay in an MCDM.
-Since the delay restricts the amount of information that the agent possesses, the following definition of admissible policies is used.
+The intervention set $\mathcal{I}$ represents an agent's control over their delay in an MCDM.
+We will restrict our admissible policies to those that depend exclusively on the delayed observations, and the history of actions and interventions taken.